calibratedsoftware/tinman-server-cowork/README.md

 ## Licensing

-The **verified copy** and **create thumbnail** tools are free to use without a license.
+The **verified copy** and **create thumbnail** tools are currently free to use without a license in Tin Man Server.
 All other tools operate in demo mode without a Tin Man Server license.

 ## Requirements